Live for Now: Reaction

-Entertainment Weekly called the ad “a tone-deaf attempt to co-opt a movement of political resistance”.
+Entertainment Weekly called the ad "a tone-deaf attempt to co-opt a movement of political resistance".
 Many current activists spoke out on Twitter in response to the advertisement, collectively expressing that it depicts an unrealistic situation that is opposite of the real-world protesting experience.
 Specifically, users said that the ad minimized the seriousness of danger and frustration felt during police-brutality protests.

-The advertisement was also parodied in a pre-registration trailer for the mobile game Angry Birds Evolution, with a blue bird named Paige and a member of the Bacon Corp's own security force replacing Jenner and the police officer, respectively.

 Saturday Night Live made reference to the commercial in a sketch for the April 8, 2017, episode, where the ad's writer and director, played by Beck Bennett, is being chastised for the ad's content by family and friends on the phone just before filming; however, when Jenner (Cecily Strong) discusses the commercial with her friends on the phone, she astutely (albeit unintentionally) explains the true nature of the commercial's plot.

-The full advertisement was parodied in the Amazon Prime Video series The Boys, in the fourth episode of the third season.
+The full advertisement was parodied in 2022 on the American TV series The Boys, in the fourth episode of the third season.
 A-Train, as part of his rebranding as a social justice advocate, advertises his line of energy drinks in a near-identical fashion to the Live for Now campaign.

+Some of the starring extras are locals of Bangkok and Thailand.
+Many were reportedly unaware of the magnitude of the protests in the US.